Skip to page content

 About this Artist

 Violinist Bing Wang joined the Los Angeles Philharmonic as Associate Concertmaster in 1994.
-She previously held the position of Principal Second Violin of the Cincinnati Symphony and has served on the faculty and as concertmaster at the Aspen Music Festival and School since 2003.
+She previously held the position of Principal Second Violin of the Cincinnati Symphony and has served on the faculty and as Concertmaster at the Aspen Music Festival and School since 2003.
 Since 2009, she has also been Guest Concertmaster of her hometown orchestra, the Shanghai Symphony Orchestra, where her tenure was highlighted by a televised New Year’s concert conducted by Riccardo Muti.